yzheng1998/aalum-mobile/README.md

 - #### theme.js

   - Used to store constants that are important to style (like colors, fonts, widths, heights, etc.).
 This is also where we load our fonts.

-- #### containers

-  - Used to store the different "Pages" of the app.
-    **Note:** Pages are determined by url.
-If you can reach a component by going to a specific url and that component is the root of that url, then it should go into containers.

 - #### components
   - The top level components folder is used to store components that will be used throughout the app.
 If a component is used in more than one container, then it should be in this folder.